ZIFAN LIU 刘子凡 / email@example.com

 The entrance level is lifted 6 meter above ground.
 The entrance lobby provide a spectacular view over the sea once people get to the lobby throw a set of escalators.
 The dinning area, cafe and gift shops is located on the entrance level.
 The main circulation of the museum is a set of escalator centrally located on every floor that connects the south and north wing of the museum.
 There are also alternative access that provide a local and flexible connection between different floors and spaces.
 Floor to floor height is slightly increased when it gets higher which defines different galleries and public spaces.
 On the top floor there are private gallery spaces where people can also hold private parties, charity events or auctions.
 The skylights on the roof top added a dramatic bright scenario of the top floor gallery and the central public space and also buffers the light to provide control able visual friendly environment in the interior space.

-The studio is located in a lined up factory house in north east shanghai.
+The studio is located in a lined up warehouse in north east shanghai.
 The site condition is roughly a 20m*15m* space with two triangle truss supporting the roof with skylights.
 It is a work place for the artist creation of large size paintings and sculptures and also a alternative place to live.

 the design is intended to minimize the use of space, leave as much area as possible to be empty for work. so the living units and the storage space is pushed to the north end of the loft, and angled to keep the window downstairs in the kitchen area.
 There is large enclosed storage space beside the stair case, where the artist can store the frames and paintings. on top of that is a living room and a bed room.